LeadRDRK/OpenBureau/docs/Protocol.md

 ### TRANSFORM_UPDATE
 - Subtype = 1

 Used to update the character's transformation matrix and position.
-The transformation matrix is 3x3 matrix with 9 int32float values.
+The transformation matrix is a 3x3 matrix with 9 int32float values.

 | Section | Size | Type |
 | --- | --- | --- |